-The output GeoPoint can be used for Geographic charts (Beta)
+The output GeoPoint can be used for Map Charts.

 To use this processor, you must first install the DSS plugin called “Reverse Geocoding”.
-Please see Installing a DSS plugin.
+Please see Installing plugins.

 To use this processor, you must first install the DSS plugin called “Zipcode geocoding”.
-Please see Installing a DSS plugin.
+Please see Installing plugins.

 This processor provides “Country + zipcode” –> “Geographic coordinates” resolution, at the city-level resolution.

-The Geo-join processor performs a geographic nearest-neighbour join between two datasets with geo coordinates.
+The Geo-join processor performs a geographic nearest-neighbor join between two datasets with geo coordinates.

 This processor performs the geocoding of an address using either the MapQuest or Bing API.